Details for people participating in the book development process.

 on the group.

-- If you have a new feature, create a wiki page on BitBucket and
+- If you have a new feature, register a blueprint on BitBucket and

 describe what you're going to do.